Table of Contents

 When your home energy usage peaks in the summer and winter, you could be surprised by a higher energy bill — and might have to scramble to cover the cost.
 Signing up for budget billing with your utility providers can eliminate these unexpected cost surges and make it easier for you to plan your monthly expenses.

-To opt into budget billing, call your utility provider or check out the website for information about what is available.
+To opt into budget billing, call your utility provider or check out the website for information about what programs are available.

 How Does Budget Billing Work?

 Energy prices and usage fluctuate throughout the year.
-This can make it difficult to anticipate what your gas and electric bills will be each month.
+This can make it difficult to anticipate what your gas, electric, water, and other utility bills will be each month.
 Depending on where you live and how harsh the seasons are, you might be in for a surprise on a few bills each year.

 Budget billing eliminates those bill fluctuations.
 Instead, your utility provider analyzes past energy usage for your residence (usually over the prior 12 or 24 months) to estimate an annual total.
 The company then divides that total into 12 identical payments for the upcoming year.

 Of course, it’s unlikely that your energy consumption will be exactly the same as it was the previous year.
-And with increased inflation and unpredictable weather events, the price of electricity and natural gas could increase over time.
+And with inflation rates and unpredictable weather events, the price of electricity, natural gas, and oil could increase over time.
 To account for this, your utility provider will track your actual energy usage throughout the year and calculate what you would owe (sometimes called a “true-up amount”).

-Either way, the utility provider will use this year’s worth of data to calculate a new monthly payment for the year ahead.
+Either way, the utility provider will use the past year’s worth of data to calculate a new monthly equal billing amount for the year ahead.
+Some providers may update bill amounts quarterly, rather than annually.
+Be sure to ask your provider exactly how their budget billing works.

 Does Budget Billing Save You Money?

 Budget billing does not save money on utility bills.
-Instead, it just makes your monthly payments more predictable.
+It just makes your monthly payments more predictable.
 Some months, you will likely pay less than what you actually owe.
 In others, you could be paying more than what you would owe.

 Advantages of Budget Billing